d11wtq/rdo/README.md

 drivers to get an idea how to do that.
 Because one person could not possibly maintain drivers for all conceivable DBMS's, it is better that different developers write and maintain different drivers.
-If you have written a driver for RDO, however, please edit this README to list it.
+If you have written a driver for RDO, please fork this git repo and edit this README to list it, then send a pull request.
 That way others will find it more easily.

 If you find a bug in RDO, send a pull request if you think you can fix it.
 Your contribution will be recognized here.
 If you don't know how to fix it,